naresh29s/Redis-Datastucture-beyond-caching-telcom/README.md

 This automated script will:
 - ✅ Clear existing Redis data for a fresh start
 - ✅ Start the Flask backend server on port 5001
-- ✅ Initialize the data simulator with 14 field assets
+- ✅ Initialize the data simulator with 14 network assets
 - ✅ Verify all services are running correctly
 - ✅ Open the demo in your default browser